By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-Emergency plans are crucial for events because they enable workplaces to have an effective strategy in place.
-In the event of an incident or emergency, event managers can act in the most suitable and efficient way possible.
-Examples of emergencies for an outdoor event like the Platt Fields bonfire include suspicious packages (terror threat/bomb), fire, structural collapse, extreme weather, public disorder, accidents/illnesses, and evacuation procedures (full or partial).
-This emergency plan needs to be proportionate to the level of risk presented by event activities and the potential extent and severity of the incident.
-An effective plan ensures safety and minimizes the impact of unforeseen circumstances (Smith & Johnson, 2020).
+Emergency Plans are important for an event because workplaces can have an effective plan just in case of an incident or emergency occurs event managers can act in the most suitable and efficient way possible.
+Examples of an emergency for an outdoor event like Plattfeilds bonfire would be, Suspicious package (terror threat/bomb), Fire, Structural Collapse, Extreme weather, Public order, Accident/Illness, Evacuation Procedures (full or partial).
+This emergency plan needs to be in proportion to the level of risk presented by event activities and the potential extent and severity of the incident.

-Emergency plans must first contain the purpose of the plan, the operation of the emergency plan including the roles and the transfer of command, emergencies that could occur at the event, and communication methods including codes (with scripts for encoded messages).
-Additionally, it should include alert procedures, communication with staff and the public, a site map with emergency exits, disabled access, emergency service access, and evacuation procedures.
-Most event emergency plans should address the same basic requirements: to get people away from immediate danger, summon and assist emergency services, handle casualties, deal with the displaced/non-injured (e.g., at a festival with camping), liaise with the emergency services and other authorities, and, where the situation is serious, hand over responsibility for the incident/emergency to protect property (Johnson, 2021).
+Emergency plans must contain firstly the purpose of plan, operation of the emergency plan including the roles and the transfer of command, emergencies that could occur at the event, communication methods including codes (including script for encoded messages), alert procedures, communication with staff and the public, site map including emergency exits, disabled access and emergency service access and evacuation procedures.
+Most event emergency plans should address the same basic requirements, to get people away from immediate danger, summon and assist emergency services, handle casualties, deal with the displaced / non-injured (eg at a festival with camping), liaise with the emergency services and other authorities (and, where the situation is serious, hand over responsibility for the incident / emergency), protect property.

-Emergencies can occur and escalate rapidly, so planning evacuation routes can be helpful.
-Emergency plans should include the following: plan escape routes and ensure they remain available and unobstructed, consider signs for people unfamiliar with escape routes, and sufficiently light all escape routes for safe use in an emergency.
-Plan how, where necessary, to evacuate people to a place of relative safety from where they can proceed to a place of total safety, and plan to provide additional assistance to people with disabilities, those with limited mobility, and children.
+Emergencies can occur and escalate rapidly so planning evacuation routes can be helpful, emergency plans should include the following plan escape routes and make sure they remain available and unobstructed, consider signs for people unfamiliar with escape routes, light all escape routes sufficiently for people to use them safely in an emergency.
+Plan how, where necessary, you will evacuate people to a place of relative safety from where they can proceed to a place of total safety, plan to provide additional assistance to people with a disability, those with limited mobility and children.
 All doors and gates leading to final exits, as well as site exits themselves, should be available for immediate use at all times.
-Check they are unlocked; if security is an issue, they should be staffed, not locked, free from obstructions, and open outwards in the direction of escape.
-People in emergencies are more likely to act quickly and efficiently if they are well-trained and competent, take part in regular and realistic practice, and have clearly agreed, recorded, and rehearsed plans, actions, and responsibilities (Anderson, 2022).
+Check they are unlocked if security is an issue they should be staffed not locked, free from obstructions, open outwards in the direction of escape.
+People in emergencies are more likely to act quick and efficiently if they are well trained and competent, take part in regular and realistic practice, have clearly agreed, recorded and rehearsed plans, actions and responsibilities.

 Browse our vast selection of original essay samples, each expertly formatted and styled